SergioMEV/slurm-for-dummies/README.md

 ```
 $ munge -n | unmunge | grep STATUS
 ```
 Again, you should see something like `STATUS: SUCCESS`.
-Now, munge is correctly installed on this node, however we still need to copy our control node's key to this node.
-To do that, simply replace the worker node's `munge.key` file located at `/etc/munge/' with the control node's `munge.key` file.
-The most straightforward way we found to do this was to put the control node's 'munge.key' onto a USB drive and then plug the USB drive into the worker node.
+Now, munge is correctly installed on this node, however we still need to copy our controller node's key to this node.
+To do that, simply replace the worker node's `munge.key` file located at `/etc/munge/' with the controller node's `munge.key` file.
+The most straightforward way we found to do this was to put the controller node's 'munge.key' onto a USB drive and then plug the USB drive into the worker node.

 Once you have swapped out `munge.key`, we need to make sure munge's permissions are correct on this worker node.
 We do that like so:
 ```